-Data from the Giving USA Foundation (2009) allow us to take a closer look at the philanthropic income attracted to the sector.
-They also provide a more recent snapshot of performance.
-Philanthropic income to the non-profit sector stood at \$307.65 billion in 2008.
-A breakdown of the sources of that income is provided in Figure 1.3.
+Data from the Giving USA Foundation (2016) allow us to take a closer look at the philanthropic income attracting to the sector.
+It also provides a more recent snapshot of performance.
+Philanthropic income to the nonprofit sector stood at \$373.25 billion in 2015.
+A breakdown of the sources of that income is provided in Figure 1.4.